 As my tongue in cheek intro to this post would indicate, we did decide to do one of the cliff walks that you can do from Luz.
 It wasn’t something that we set out to do on this particular day, but we decided to go for a walk, and just ended up walking and walking!
 This was the reason why we were resembling typical British tourists!
 Picture it, we were dressed in summer dresses, flip flops, no water on us, no sun cream, and even had our handbags dangled over our shoulder.
 People that we met en route I just KNOW were giving us curious side eyes.
 Looking at us in part humour, part disbelief, that we were attempting this walk dressed like lunch dates.
 The “walkers” we passed were in hiking boots, cargo pants/shorts, backpacks on and sun hats.
 Yep.
 We were those idiot tourists……

 During my research prior to leaving for Luz, I saw that you could do a boat trip from the beach, to see the spectacular Ponta Da Piedade grottos.
 I was so excited about this.
+Praia Da Luz weather is pretty reliable.
+I did not anticipate any problems in a boat!
 The grotto’s are rock formations, carved by the wind and the sea, that have formed beautiful, colourful caves in the ocean.
 You can only get into them in a small, fishing boat type boat, as in some areas the caves are pretty low.
 Unfortunately for us, Mother Nature had other ideas and the imminent arrival of Storm Christine to Portugal’s mainland, meant that the sea was too choppy for the small boats to get into the caves.
 We tried every day that we were there, but to no avail.
 I was disappointed, but you cant argue with Mother Nature, so we just had to deal with it.
 I would recommend a million percent doing this trip if you visit Luz.
 It is about a 3 hour trip.

 Other boat trips that are worth looking at are the Dolphin watching trip, and the Sagres coastal tour.
 Both are very chilled out, relaxed trips that let you see more of the gorgeous Western Algarve coastline.
 Both trips are just a few hours, so worth setting the time by for.